Nirdosh2004/Nirdosh2004/README.md

-- 👋 Hi, I’m Nirdosh Kushwaha
+- 👋 Hi, I’m Nirdosh Kushwaha (Rishabh)
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Data Structures and algorithms in C++
 - 📫 How to reach me - nirdoshkushwaha75@gmail.com